 As a result of conducting such kind of meetings, the whole organization can achieve proper alignment, learn and plan experiments to improve and excel its performance.

 Don’t Panic!
 Your life with Kanban Cadences is about helping you feel more like at the end of Patrick Lencioni’s “Death by Meeting“, not the beginning.
 If you don’t know this book, it’s a good read for everyone struggling with inefficient business meetings but let’s get to the point.
 Think about Kanban Cadences as a proposal, a roadmap.

 What’s crucial to understand it and what makes it easier to introduce cadences, is to map them to the meetings already happening at your organization.
-No matter if your organization works with a framework proposing some meetings at a team level, like Scrum, some scaling frameworks (SAFe, LeSS, etc.) or your own home-brewed way of communication, there’s a big change you could re-use some of the existing meetings.
-In practice, relatively small changes in focus, discussed metrics and relevant people present at the meeting, may be enough to start with.
+No matter if your organization works with a framework proposing some meetings at a team level, like Scrum, some scaling frameworks (SAFe, LeSS, etc.) or your own home-brewed way of communication, there’s a big chance you could re-use some of the existing meetings.
+In practice, relatively small changes in focus, discussed metrics and relevant people present at the meeting, maybe enough to start with.
 Remember, evolution instead of a revolution.

 Let me help you with some examples.
 If your teams switched from iterative to a continuous type of work, they probably still participate in some Planning or Review ceremonies.
 If Kanban is your new DNA, think about evolving these meetings into corresponding Commitment & Replenishment and Delivery Planning meetings.

 A similar case may be applicable to organizations having more traditional project management structures.
 Existing meetings focused on risks are a great starter for Kanban-style Risk Reviews.
 What’s important is how you talk about these risks.
 Do you discuss risk profiles, urgency, correlated cost of delay and the right classes of service?